shekhang/ShoppingCartTestCode/README.md

 > createitem 2 stickytape 2.35
 this will create a normal items

-Secondly you need to add this items to the cart by using command addtocart There are 2 ways to add items. first is using id which will add the items with ID provided to the cart
+Secondly, you need to add these items to the cart by using command addtocart There are two ways to add items.
+First, it is using item id which will add the item with ID provided to the cart

 > addtocart 3

-second is using all which will add all the items that had been created to the cart
+second, it is using 'all' which will add all the items that had been created to the cart

 > addtocart all